zammad/zammad-admin-documentation/manage/groups/settings.rst

       The owner assignment of the ticket will be removed.

 Email
-   Ticket groups decide on which email address Zammad will use outbound for replying on a ticket. *Destination groups* of your email based channels do not have any effect on this setting and may differ.
+   Select which sender's email address Zammad will use outbound for replying on a ticket in this group.

       .. note:: **You don't have an email address configured yet?**